Frederick of Antioch: Imperial vicar in Tuscany

 During his government of Tuscany, Frederick was constantly on the move.
 He can be shown to have visited staunchly loyal Siena, as well as the traditionally Ghibelline towns of Arezzo, Borgo San Genesio, Fucecchio, Poggibonsi, Prato, San Miniato and San Quirico d'Orcia.
 His military campaigns took him to Orbetello and Magliano in November–December 1246, to Castiglione del Lago and Perugia in May–June 1247, to the county of Orvieto in the autumn of 1247, to the Lunigiana some time between the summers of 1246 and 1247 and as far as Umbria and the Maremma between the summer of 1249 and spring of 1250.

 In March 1247 Frederick met his father in Siena while the latter was on his way to Lyon to meet Pope Innocent IV.
 A general uprising diverted the emperor, and Frederick went north in August to join the siege of Parma.
 This was the only time during his vicariate that he ventured north of the Apennines.
 At Parma he met his half-brother Enzo and his father's other loyal supporters—Manfredi Lancia, Oberto Pelavicino, Ezzelino da Romano, Pietro Ruffo and Taddeo da Sessa.
 At Parma he was also formally enfeoffed as count of Albe, his father-in-law's old benefice.
 He had to return swiftly to Florence, however, to prevent it from falling under the control of the Papal legate Ottaviano degli Ubaldini.

-After defeated the Florentine uprising in the summer of 1247, the loyalty of even the Ghibelline centres was pragmatic rather than ideological.
+After defeating the Florentine uprising in the summer of 1247, the loyalty of even the Ghibelline centres was pragmatic rather than ideological.
 A second Florentine rebellion in the summer of 1250 defeated his troops near the loyal town of Figline.
 Frederick's representatives were chased from the city and a new government, called the Primo Popolo (First People), was instituted in Florence.
 When Emperor Frederick II died on 13 December 1250, although Frederick and Galvano Lancia learned of his death within a week (between 18 and 20 December), most of the imperial officials in Tuscany abandoned their posts.
 His administration having collapsed, Frederick nonetheless remained in Tuscany until the autumn (1251).